B.S., Electrical Engineering & Biomed Tech, Massachusetts Institute of Technology, 1992

 Post-Baccalaureate Studies, Psychology, University of California, Los Angeles, 2000

 Ph.D., Clinical Psychology, University of Virginia, 2007

 Internship, McGill University, Montreal General Hospital, 2007

 Ethnic differences in symptoms of psychopathology and the role of ethnic identity

-African American mental health
+African American mental health and disparities

 Posttraumatic stress disorder (PTSD) and racial trauma